Gut microbiome and mental health

 What are microbiomes?

 According to the National Human Genome Research Institute (NIH), “the microbiome is the community of microorganisms (such as fungi, bacteria, and viruses) that exists in a particular environment.
-In humans, the term is often used to describe the microorganisms that live in or on a particular part of the body, such as the skin of gastrointestinal tract.
+In humans, the term is often used to describe the microorganisms that live in or on a particular part of the body, such as the skin of the gastrointestinal tract.
 These groups of microorganisms are dynamic and change in response to a host of environmental factors, such as exercise, diet, medication and other exposure.”
 (Segre, J. 2024)

 Does this influence how you feel?